Toward robust early-warning models: A horse race, ensembles and model uncertainty: Horse race, aggregation and model uncertainty

 To continue from the data, classification problem and methods presented in Section 2, we herein focus on the set-up for and parameters used in the horse race, ranging from details in the use of data and general specification of the classification problem to estimation strategies and modeling.
 The aim of the set-up is to mimic real-time use as much as possible by both using data in a realistic manner and tackling the classification problem using state-of-the-art specifications.
 The specification needs also to be generic in nature, as the objectivity of a horse race relies on applying the same procedures to all methods.

 \paragraph{Model specifications}

+This section describes the choices regarding model specifications that underlie the exercises in this paper.
+In all choices, we have tried to follow the convention in the most recent literature on the topic.
 Despite the fact that model output is country-specific, the literature has preferred the use of pooled data and models (e.g., \citet{FuertesKalotychou2006,SarlinPeltonen2013}).
 In theory, one would desire to account for country-specific effects describing crises, but the rationale behind pooled models descends from the aim to capture a wide variety of crises and the relatively small number of events in individual countries.
 Further, as we are interested in vulnerabilities prior to crises and do not lag explanatory variables for this purpose, the benchmark dependent variable is defined as a specified number of years prior to the crisis.
 In the horse race, the benchmark is 5--12 quarters prior to a crisis.

 As proposed by \citet{Bussiere2006953}, we account for post-crisis and crisis bias by not including periods when a crisis occurs or the two years thereafter.
 The excluded observations are not informative regarding the transition from tranquil times to distress events, as they can neither be considered \textquotedblleft normal\textquotedblright{} periods nor vulnerabilities prior to crises.
 Following the same reasoning, observations 1--4 quarters prior to crises are also left out.
 To issue binary signals with method $m$, we need to specify a threshold value $\tau$ on the estimated probabilities $p_{n}^{m}$, which is set as to optimize Usefulness (as outlined in Section \ref{sub:Early-warning-as}).
 We assume a policymaker to be more concerned of missing a crisis than giving a false alarm.
 Hence, the benchmark preference $\mu$ is assumed to be 0.8.
 This reasoning follows the fact that a signal is treated as a call for internal investigation, whereas significant negative repercussions of a false alarm only descend from external announcements.